oitofelix/mininim/index.md

 - [0.9.1 release source code]({{ page.base_local }}{{ site.baseurl }}/mininim-0.9.1.tar.gz)

-If you are under _Microsoft Windows_ there is a readily available MinGW build.
+If you are under _Microsoft Windows_ a MinGW build is readily available.
 No installation is required, just extract the zip archive and run `mininim.exe`.
 The PDF build of the manual is bundled as well.

 - [0.9.1 MinGW build]({{ page.base_local }}{{ site.baseurl }}/mininim-0.9.1-win32.zip)